MaileTechnical/CarPark/README.md

 1. Interactive Testing.
 Employs a modeled test bench, enabling interactive testing with Verifier and Ciera-generated code using `pom-testbench.xml`.
 2. Automated Testing.
 Intended for regression testing with both Verifier and generated code, this configuration employs a modeled test suite covering many use cases.
 Use `pom-autotest.xml` for this one.
 3. Browser-based Clients.
 Leverages browser-based clients representing system peripherals such as entry and exit stands, payment machines, and an operator console.
 Intended for testing and demonstration of code generated from the xtUML model of the carpark control system connected to externally produced code.
 Use `pom-clients.xml` for this configuration.
+## Populating a Workspace
+Instructions for populating a workspace for each configuration are provided below.
+In all cases, the "CarPark" project referred to below is the xtUML project by that name, not the top-level directory which happens to have the same name.
+The import wizard lists each project in the repository as "CarPark/<projectName>", so the "CarPark" project referred to below is shown as "CarPark/CarPark".
-## Importing for Interactive Testing
+### Interactive Testing
 1. Add the built-in external entities provided by BridgePoint 7 or later.
 2. Import the following projects from this repository:
 - CarPark
 - InteractiveTesting
-## Importing for Automated Testing
+### Automated Testing
 1. Add the built-in external entities provided by BridgePoint 7 or later.
 2. Import the TestFramework project from the [TestFramework repository.](https://github.com/amullarney/TestFramework)
 3. Import the following projects from this repository:
 - CarPark
 - CarParkTestbench
-## Importing for Browser-based Clients
+### Browser-based Clients
 1. Add the built-in external entities provided by BridgePoint 7 or later.
 2. Import the following projects from this repository:
 - CarPark